 - Bitbucket, GitHub, and GitHub Enterprise integration

-- Easy to set personalised notifications straight into the mailbox
+- Easy to set personalized notifications straight into the mailbox

-- It can be readily customised to suit specific needs.
+- It can be readily customized to suit specific needs.

 - Faster code testing